 So I wondered, why don’t we use progressive skill development in WCS?
 Why not use a method that does work for 80% of students?

 I never did find a system for skill development in WCS.
 Technique was only hinted at or omitted from almost every dance class I observed.
 A few teachers mentioned that there was "more technique to be learned in private lessons" and such.

-Many told me they were omitting technical instruction in group classes and workshops on purpose, for the sake of keeping students entertained - they had the impression that students would be bored by technique and stop coming to class.
-“Only the committed ones have the patience to handle technique.”
+Many teachers told me they were omitting technical instruction in group classes and workshops on purpose, for the sake of keeping students entertained - they had the impression that students would be bored by technique and stop coming to class: “Only the committed ones have the patience to handle technique.”

 I'm not judging here, just reporting my findings.

 But for the majority of teachers I observed, it appeared that they actually didn't know that there was a deeper level of primary, essential, universal movement skills that students need before they attempt to learn all these patterns.

 But it's understandable that they wouldn't know - because the great teachers that mentored them also didn't know.
 Dance has been taught for generations like this.
 It may seem to be working fine in the moment, but as an outsider with a trained eye, I was baffled.
 Without progressive skill development, there is a limit to how fast or how far students can improve.
 So "working fine", is relative.

 In case this is a new word for you, pedagogy is the science of teaching.
 Technically it refers to children and andragogy refers to adults, but since pedagogical principles apply quite universally, it is common practice to use “pedagogy” to refer to both.